Tom Brady beats Patriots in New England return, 19-17

 ”In crunch time when we needed a field goal, he got us down the field,” Bucs coach Bruce Arians said. ”He wasn’t going to make any mistakes that cost us the game.”

-New England had a chance to win, but Nick Folk’s 56-yard field-goal try hit the left upright with with less than a minute to play.
+New England had a chance to win, but Nick Folk’s 56-yard field-goal try hit the left upright with less than a minute to play.
 The Patriots are 1-3 for the first time since 2001.
-Bill Belichick is now 8-12 since Brady left New England.
+Bill Belichick dropped to 8-12 since Brady left New England.

-“The Bucs won this game,” Arians said.
-“Everyone wanted to make this Brady vs Belichick.
+”The Bucs won this game,” Arians said. ”Everyone wanted to make this Brady versus Belichick.
 I don’t think Bill took a snap.”

 Belichick said nothing Brady did surprised them.

-“We went against Tom Brady every day, every day in practice defensively,” Belichick said.
-“So it’s not like we’ve ever seen Tom Brady before.”
+”We went against Tom Brady every day, every day in practice defensively,” Belichick said. ”So it’s not like we’ve never seen Tom Brady before.”

 Patriots rookie Mac Jones finished 31 of 40 for 275 yards and two touchdowns.

+”I have a long way to go, and I just try to put my best foot forward every day, and we all want to win,” Jones said.

-The Buccaneers were hurt by multiple mistakes on defense as well as spotty special teams play — marked by poor punts, a missed early field goal and costly penalties.
+The Buccaneers were hurt by multiple mistakes on defense and spotty special teams play – marked by poor punts, a missed early field goal and costly penalties.

 But Tampa was able to come up with timely plays to stay in the game, including Antoine Winfield Jr. forcing a fumble by J.J.
-Taylor that was recovered by Richard Sherman to thwart a promising drive early in the third quarter.
+Taylor that was recovered by Richard Sherman – playing his first game since signing a one-year deal last week – to thwart a promising drive early in the third quarter.

 Leading 7-6, the Patriots punted and Matt Slater appeared to recover a fumble by Jaydon Mickens.
 But an unsportsmanlike conduct penalty on Slater negated the play.